simranahuja13/MovieMasala/README.md

 2. Click the "Search" button ⌨️.

-3. Voilà!
-The app will promptly display the details of your desired movie 🚀, allowing you to explore your favorite films with ease.
+3. The app will promptly display the details of your desired movie 🚀, allowing you to explore your favorite films with ease.

 Feel free to give it a try and embark on a movie-finding adventure! 🍿